gabriellegall/chess_com_bi/models/doc.md

 {% enddocs %}

 {% docs nb_blunder_playing %}
-Number of blunders detected in the game, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`
+Number of blunders detected in the game, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`.
 {% enddocs %}

 {% docs nb_massive_blunder_playing %}
-Number of massive blunders detected in the game, technically it is a count of 'Massive Blunder' on the field `miss_category_playing`
+Number of massive blunders detected in the game, technically it is a count of 'Massive Blunder' on the field `miss_category_playing`.
 {% enddocs %}

 {% docs nb_throw_playing %}
-Number of throws detected in the game, technically it is a count of 'Throw' on the field `miss_context_playing`
+Number of throws detected in the game, technically it is a count of 'Throw' on the field `miss_context_playing`.
 {% enddocs %}

 {% docs nb_missed_opportunity_playing %}
-Number of throws detected in the game, technically it is a count of 'Missed Opportunity' on the field `miss_context_playing`
+Number of throws detected in the game, technically it is a count of 'Missed Opportunity' on the field `miss_context_playing`.
 {% enddocs %}

 {% docs median_score_playing %}